 Scenario: You’re having trouble convincing your boss to make accessibility a priority for an app that your team is building and are wondering if WAI has any information that could help you make the case for him.

 Task: Where should you go to find information to help you convince your boss?
-(Path is WAI Home Plan & Manage Business Case)
+(Path: (1) WAI Home Plan & Manage Business Case (2) Teach & Advocate Tips for Advocating (Develop an accessibility business case) )

 NOTE: Record participant success with finding the correct information from 0-2 (0 = FAIL, 1 = Easy success, 2 = Difficult success).